ElliottMetzler/the-manhattan-project/README.md

 [[Elliott to fill TODAY]]

+* Limitations
+* Summarize Findings
+* Extensions (to do but also what data extensions would help)

 ## Reproducability Instructions

 __NOTE__: [[Need to think about and verify what the system requirements are.
 We are going to have requirements for access to cloud buckets to upload the CSVs I think, along with GCP for normal stuff.
 Perhaps other for an app if we try to run one]]